Everything PR News

 Foundational writing.
 Clear, concise, audience-appropriate, error-free.
 Practitioners who cannot write well do not advance in the discipline.
 The bar has not changed.

 Verbal and presentation capability.
 Speaking on behalf of organizations, presenting to internal stakeholders and clients, operating in broadcast and podcast formats.
-Modern practitioners increasingly need direct camera-and-microphone capability the 2021 environment did not require to the same degree.
+Modern practitioners increasingly need direct camera-and-microphone capability the earlier environment did not require to the same degree.

 Project and people management.
 Modern PR programs operate across multiple workstreams, multiple stakeholders, multiple platforms simultaneously.
 Practitioners need project management capability — operating timelines, managing teams, coordinating with adjacent functions (legal, marketing, sales, executive leadership).